rseah145/smw-term2/lesson_6/Theory.md

 * Only a single IPsec policy can be assigned at a specific level in AD
 * An IPsec policy assigned to an OU takes precedence over a domain-level policy for members of that OU
 * IPsec policies from different OUs are never merged
+* An OU inherits the policy of its parent OU unless the policy inheritance is explicity blocked or a separate policy is explicitly assigned to that OU